pytroll/satpy/doc/source/dev_guide/plugins.rst

    YAML files should be in ``readers/``, ``composites/``, ``enhancements/``, and ``writers/`` directories.
 These YAML files must follow the Satpy naming conventions for each component.
 For example, composites and enhancements allow for sensor-specific configuration files.
+Other directories can be added in this ``etc`` directory and will be ignored by Satpy.
 Satpy will collect all available YAML files from all installed plugins and merge them with those builtin to Satpy.
 The Satpy builtins will be used as a "base" configuration with all external YAML files applied after.
 3. ``mypkg/``: The python package with any custom python code.
-This code should be based on Satpy's base classes for each component or use utilities available from Satpy whenever possible.
+This code should be based on or at least compatible with Satpy's base classes for each component or use utilities available from Satpy whenever possible.

    * readers: :class:`~satpy.readers.yaml_reader.FileYAMLReader` for any
      reader subclasses and